The Reintegration Academy

 In 2009 the Reintegration Academy was founded by

 Dr. Renford Reese.
 The program has hosted three cohorts: 2009, 2012, 2013.
 The program brings 25-30 parolees to the college campus for 10 weeks.
 These individuals are screened by the California Department of Corrections and Rehabilitation's Southern Region.
 Participants are immersed in academic, life skills, and career development modules during the 10-week period.
 On the first day of the program each participant receives a meal card and a gift card (to purchase business casual clothes).
 In the 5th week each participant receives a free laptop computer.
 In the 8th week, all participants are registered into Mt.
 SAC Community College and are assisted with completing financial aide forms.
 During the 9th week, the program hosts a job fair for the participants--inviting 25 local employers to meet, greet, and interview participants.
 At the graduation banquet, each participant receives a certificate of completion.
-The Reintegration Academy helps to create what Dr. Reese calls a "prison-to-school pipeline".
+The Reintegration Academy helps to create what Dr. Reese calls a "prison-to-school pipeline."
 See the potential savings for the state of California.
-The BLOOM Summer Reintegration Academy for system-involved black male youth ages 14-18 was hosted at Cal Poly Pomona and Mt.
-San Antonio Community College in the summer of 2013.
-Consistent with the objectives of President Obama's "My Brother's Keeper" initiative, this program will bring system-involved young men of color to the college campus during the summer months and immerse them in Academic, Life Skills, and Career Development modules.
+The 2014 Reintegration Academy cohort will begin at Mt.
+SAC on April 9 (Portal 211, between Temple Ave.
+Bonita Ave. and Mt.
+SAC Way).
+Consistent with the objectives of President Obama's "My Brother's Keeper" initiative, the BLOOM Summer Youth Leadership Academy will bring system-involved young men of color to the college campus during the summer months and immerse them in Academic, Life Skills, and Career Development modules.

 Learn more about The Reintegration Academy and the people involved in creating a positive future for parolees.

 See the difference that The Reintegration Academy is making in the lives of parolees.